Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Baby Fae’s parents were unfazed by the controversy.

-‘Someone riding up in the elevator with the Mother asked her what you think of all this (controversy), ‘…’ her answer was, ‘It’s all bull.
+‘Someone riding up in the elevator with Faes Mother asked her what you think of all this (controversy), ‘…’ her answer was, ‘It’s all bull.
 They don’t know what they’re talking about.”

-Neither the child nor her parents were publicly identified.
+Neither the child nor her parents were publicly identified initially.

 In response to reporters’ questions, the doctors said the parents were given a complete explanation of alternatives to a baboon transplant to correct the baby’s hypoplastic left heart syndrome, such as corrective surgery or a human heart transplant.